Country Guide: Bhutan

 - Import permit obtained from the Ministry of Foreign Affairs

 - Detailed inventory

 - Receipts of purchase (if new items are included in the shipment)

 - All shipments are subject to inspection, except diplomatic shipments.

-- Shippers must be present during Customs clearance.
+- Owners of the goods must be present during Customs clearance.

 - The IDEC and BSTEC are issued by the Department of Revenue and Customs in Thimphu upon request and submission of the documents required for entry and import.